fazefortnitekid/faze_fortnite_kid/README.md

 I love to stream
 I play fortnite
 I love subscribers
-Use creators code0 021B5W in fortnite
-sibscribe to faze_fortnite_kid on YouTube and gambeni on Twich
+Use creators code 021B5W in fortnite sibscribe to faze_fortnite_kid on YouTube and gambeni on Twich